LestevMisha/markee/README.md

 - Persist file marks across sessions using global storage.
 - Display badges and tooltips for marked files.
 - Customizable badge symbols.

+> [!WARNING]
+> After installing the extension, you may see grey colors.
+Simply reload Visual Studio Code, and it should resolve the issue.
+For more details, please refer to [here](#contributions-and-complexities).

 ### Commands

 Feature 1.
 Mark or unmark files